LupoA/beamer_template_CPT/README.md

-Many thanks Mattias Sjö for writing most of this
+Beamer template for CPT.
+Many thanks Mattias Sjö for writing most of this.